Personal Trainer/Fitness Instructor

 Personal trainers/fitness instructors need to have excellent fitness and health, and must be strong.

-Personal trainers/fitness instructors need to be registered with the Register of Exercise Professionals (REPs).
+Most employers require personal trainers/fitness instructors to be registered with the Register of Exercise Professionals (REPs).

 - Register of Exercise Professionals website - information on personal trainer/fitness instructor registration